 Sell it when it no longer serves its purpose

 If you don’t always have to drive the flashiest, newest car and depreciation isn’t a concern for you, a key factor to selling your car at the right time would be if your personal circumstances change and the car is no longer suitable.

-Did you buy your car when you were single but now you and your wife are expecting?
+Are you thinking of starting a family, for example?
 It might be a good idea to think of an appropriate replacement for your car.